YetAnotherNerd/whatlastgenre/README.md

 ##### Optional Dependencies
 * `oauth2` is required for Discogs (disabled by default).
-If you want to use Discogs, use `apt-get install python-oauth2` or `pip install oauth2` to install it (like above)
+If you want to use Discogs, install it like above and active discogs in the config (see below).

 ## Configuration
-A configuration file with default values will be created on first run.
+A configuration file with default values will be created at `~/.whatlastgenre/config` on first run.

-The default location for the configuration file is `~/.whatlastgenre/config`.

 ### Example configuration file
 ```